 Educated in all of the same basic sciences as a medical doctor (MD), a naturopathic doctor uses the Western medical sciences as a foundation for diagnosis and treatment.
 Just like MDs, naturopathic physicians must pass rigorous professional board exams before they can be licensed by a state or jurisdiction.
 And, for at least the final two years of the medical program, naturopathic medical students intern in clinical settings under the close supervision of licensed professionals.

 NDs, however, also study holistic approaches to therapy with a strong emphasis on disease prevention and promoting wellness.
 In addition to a standard medical curriculum, NDs are trained in clinical nutrition, homeopathic medicine, botanical medicine, psychology, physical medicine and counseling.
-Another distinguishing feature is the treatment philosophy: Naturopathic doctors see the physician as someone who facilitates healing by identifying and removing barriers to health.

 Naturopathic doctors are licensed or registered as health care providers in Alaska, Arizona, California, Colorado, Connecticut, District of Columbia, Hawaii, Idaho, Kansas, Maine, Maryland, Minnesota, Montana, New Hampshire, North Dakota, Oregon, Utah, Vermont, Washington and the U.S. territories of Puerto Rico and the Virgin Islands.
 Legal provisions allow the practice of naturopathic medicine in several other states.
-Naturopathic doctors are also recognized in British Columbia, Manitoba, Ontario, Nova Scotia and Saskatchewan.
+Naturopathic doctors are also recognized in Alberta, British Columbia, Manitoba, Ontario, Nova Scotia and Saskatchewan.

 Efforts to gain licensure elsewhere are currently under way.
 Forty-two states and territories in the United States have professional associations for naturopathic medicine.
 Canada has 11 provincial and territorial professional associations.